Cubico is committed to protecting the privacy of anyone who applies for employment or other engagement with Cubico (“Candidates”).

 Cubico will generally retain information about you throughout the recruitment process.
 Some information will be retained after the process ends, either because you are employed or otherwise engaged by us or, if your application is withdrawn or unsuccessful, because Cubico retains information in case you apply to work for Cubico again or a recruitment-related dispute arises between Cubico and you.
 Cubico will usually delete this information (at the latest) one year after the recruitment process ends, although it may need to keep it for longer if you apply again or a dispute arises.

 As a general principle, Cubico does not retain Candidate information (except in anonymised / statistical form) for longer than it needs it, given the purposes for which it is held.

 With limited exceptions, Candidates have legal rights to be given copies of the personal information that Cubico holds about them and to require inaccurate information to be corrected.
 In some circumstances you can also require Cubico to delete (or stop making active use of) your personal information.
 If you wish to exercise any of these rights, would like to see copies of any of the agreements referred to above or have other questions about Cubico’s Candidate information processing or related policies, please contact Cubico’s HR Director at 110 Bishopsgate, Floor 15, London EC2N 4AY, United Kingdom.

-You also have the right, at any time, to lodge a complaint about Cubico’s processing of your personal information with the UK Information Commissioner (www.ico.gov.uk) and/or, if you are applying for an opportunity in another EU member state, the relevant data protection supervisory authority in that member state – details of which are available at http://ec.europa.eu/justice/data-protection/article-29/structure/data-protection-authorities/index_en.htm.
+You also have the right, at any time, to lodge a complaint about Cubico’s processing of your personal information with the UK Information Commissioner (www.ico.org.uk) and/or, if you are applying for an opportunity in an EU member state, the relevant data protection supervisory authority in that member state – details of which are available at http://ec.europa.eu/justice/data-protection/article-29/structure/data-protection-authorities/index_en.htm.